RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

   <img src="images/shared-with-me.png" alt="Shared with Me option selected" class="responsive-img"/>

 <a name='access-permissions'></a>

 2.  **Choose the users** you want to share the dashboard with - Enter the e-mail addresses of the people you want to invite and **set the level of access** those people will have over the shared dashboard.

 The available options are:

   - **Owner** permissions - the user can create, edit, share and delete.

-  - **Modify** permissions - the user can create, edit and share but cannot delete the dashboard or folder.
+  - **Contributor** permissions - the user can create, edit and share but cannot delete the dashboard or folder.

   - **Viewer** permissions - the user can view and share dashboards and folders for view only.